-If you have an older alarm panel that you want to remove from your wall and then connect the Gen 2 alarm panel to the exisiting power wires that your previous alarm system used, please note that you will need to replace your previous alarm systems power transformer with a transformer that is rated at DC 12 volts 1 amp.
-This is very important!
-Using the incorrect transformer or your older transformer will result in burning out the circuit board on the Gen 2.
+If you have an older alarm panel that you want to remove from your wall and connect the Gen 2 alarm panel to the existing power wires from your previous system, please note that you will need to replaceyour previous power transformer with one rated at DC 12 volts, 1 amp.
+This is very important — using the incorrect or original transformer will damage the circuit board on the Gen 2 alarm panel.

-We recommend either this product on Amazon 12V 1A 12W Transformer.
+We recommend using a 12V 1A (12W) transformer.
 You may also find a transformer with the same power rating at your local electronics store.

 This guide explains how to power your Gen 2 Alarm Panel using a 12-volt transformer — especially when connecting to wiring from a previous alarm panel (such as Honeywell or DSC).